Opentrons/opentrons/api/docs/v2/tutorial.rst

     .. tab:: Flex

-        Here’s how to load the labware into Flex slots D1, D2, and D3 (repeating the ``def`` statement from above to show proper indenting):
+        Here’s how to load the labware on a Flex in slots D1, D2, and D3 (repeating the ``def`` statement from above to show proper indenting):

         .. code-block:: python
             :substitutions: